‘No vibe, values aligned’: Haryana data analyst’s excel sheet for arranged marriage goes viral - BusinessToday

 Finding “the one” through an arranged marriage is rarely straightforward.
-For Vikas, a 28-year-old data analyst from Haryana, the process became so overwhelming that he chose to manage it the way he manages work—using an Excel sheet.
+For Vikas, a 28-year-old data analyst from Haryana, currently working in Pune, the process became so overwhelming that he chose to manage it the way he manages work—using an Excel sheet.

 Vikas has been searching for a bride on matrimonial platforms for about five months, after his parents encouraged him to explore the arranged marriage route.
 As profiles piled up and conversations overlapped, keeping track of who said what—and when—quickly turned into a challenge.